-My original plan was to describe the simple decision taking technique which uses hand gestures (that originates core protocols).
-But I soon discovered it is not possible without giving some information about the sociocratically-powered decision making process that I learned from two sources Sociocracy 3.0 trainings and “Many voices, one song” book by Ted J. Rau (which presents a different flavour of sociocracy).
+My original plan was to describe the simple decision taking technique which uses hand gestures (that originates from core protocols).
+But I soon discovered it is not possible without giving some information about the sociocratically-powered decision making process that I learned from two sources: Sociocracy 3.0 trainings and “Many voices, one song” book by Ted J. Rau (which presents a different flavour of sociocracy).

 Imagine your team worked on some problem.
 Eventually, some of you prepared a proposal on how to solve it.
 Everyone had a chance to learn the details and also to ask the clarifying questions so that all the aspects of the proposal are well understood.
 Now you need to decide together if you agree to follow the proposal or you don’t.

 Here is how you could do it in an efficient manner.

 Form a circle (or at least make sure everyone can see others) and on the count of 3 every team member uses one of the three gestures – thumb up, shaking/weaving hand or palm up hand – to present their decision regarding the proposal.